Lack of sleep costs billions to the economy

 - The National Sleep Foundation (NSF) states people are 12 per cent more likely to die early if they don’t get the recommended seven to nine hours of sleep every night.

-Yikes.
-So how much is the right amount?
+How much is the right amount?
 Most research says between seven and nine hours is ideal.
 But beware.
-Some research has stated that too much sleep – over ten hours regularly could also be detrimental.
-In conclusion, as more people suffer from a lack of sleep you are probably in the minority here!
+Some research has stated that too much sleep, over ten hours regularly could also be detrimental.
+In conclusion, as more people suffer from a lack of sleep you are probably in the minority here.

 The benefits of a good night’s sleep

-- You will be more focused.
-When you are feeling awake your mind has an easier time staying clear and sharp and you will be able to concentrate on your project or goals.
+- Your focus will improve.
+When you are feeling alert your mind stays clearer and sharper.
+Moreover, you will find it easier to concentrate on your project or goals.

 - Your ability to learn better and remember more increases.
 Furthermore, you will have sharper insights and an increased ability to make decisions.
 Consider how many important decisions you are responsible for making every day in your business?
 The NSF shows that decision-making skills can improve by as much as 4 per cent with a good night’s sleep.